Angelo Dawkins: Early years (2012–2017)

 In October 2012, Gordon signed a developmental contract with WWE and was assigned to the WWE Performance Center, where he took the ring name, Angelo Dawkins.
-He made his in-ring debut at a NXT house show on December 20, losing to Sawyer Fulton.
+He made his in-ring debut at an NXT house show on December 20, losing to Sawyer Fulton.
 On the June 19, 2013 episode of NXT, he made his television debut, losing to Sami Zayn.

-On August 28, 2015, Dawkins teamed with Sawyer Fulton in Dusty Rhodes Tag Team Classic tournament, but the two were eliminated from the tournament by Enzo Amore and Colin Cassady.
+On August 28, 2015, Dawkins teamed with Sawyer Fulton in the Dusty Rhodes Tag Team Classic, but they were eliminated by Enzo Amore and Colin Cassady.

-On the March 16, 2016 episode of NXT, Dawkins teamed with Kenneth Crawford in a loss to the Hype Bros (Zack Ryder and Mojo Rawley).
+On the March 16, 2016, episode of NXT, Dawkins teamed with Kenneth Crawford in a loss to the Hype Bros (Zack Ryder and Mojo Rawley).